 As mares near the end of their gestation, they come into generously sized stalls overnight and are under 24-hour watch.
-After the foal arrives and both mare and foal are physically ready, the mares and foals begin turnout in individual grass paddocks.
-Once they have settled in outdoor turnout, they begin group turnout with other mares and foals.
-This process is normally done over the first few weeks of their lives and then they begin 24/7 turnout.
+After the foal arrives and both mare and foal are physically ready, we begin turnout in individual grass paddocks.
+Within a few weeks they begin group turnout and eventually transition back to 24/7 turnout.

 Short-Term Mare Management includes care for your mare from breeding to her 30-day pregnancy check.
 Short-term mares are typically brought to Hilltop Farm as they enter their heat cycle.
 The 30-day check would be the final required check for Short-Term Management although mares are welcome to stay through their 60 or 90-day pregnancy checks if desired.

 Long-Term Management is for those who wish to leave their mares in Hilltop’s care year-round.
 Many of the mares currently residing at Hilltop Farm have been with us through multiple pregnancies and deliveries, others stay through one foaling/weaning cycle and then return to their owners.
 They are treated like one of our own mares and we carefully watch them throughout their pregnancy.